[ image of Mars ]

 Withdrawal Policy:

 It is the student's responsibility to withdraw from classes.
-Instructors have no obligation to withdraw students who do not attend classes and, because of the bureaucratic difficulty involved, generally choose not to do so.
-This often catches transfer students by surprise, because community colleges require instructors to drop non-attending students and provide easy and routine mechanisms for them to do so.
+Instructors have no obligation to withdraw students who do not attend classes and, because of the bureaucratic difficulty involved, generally do not do so.
+This often catches transfer students by surprise, because community colleges require instructors to take daily roll and drop non-attending students and provide easy and routine mechanisms for them to do so.
 If you've been "spoiled" by that system, please be aware that it doesn't work that way here.

 Cheating and Plagiarism Policy: